Brain Injury Rewiring

 Following her brain injury from a 1976 auto accident in a Minnesota snowstorm, Carolyn Dolen received the prognosis, "suicide or psych ward."
 Befitting her feisty personality, she defied that prediction and within twenty years of her trauma earned two master's degrees with high honors, cycled from San Francisco to Santa Barbara in four days and San Diego to Cabo San Lucas in 13 days, and learned to board and kayak surf.
 Now she defies the concept of "aging" by competing in triathlons and seeking new adventures.

+Carolyn's climb up the recovery mountain required rehabilitation in virtually all areas of life, including mental, emotional, physical, vocational, and social domains.
+(As current friends can attest, she's still working on this last area.)
+Her Brain Injury Rewiring books describe the path others can follow to recover from brain injury.
 Besides spreading the word about Brain Injury Rewiring, Carolyn works to improve her surfing and triathlon skills.
 She qualified for the 2009 Team USA in the sprint triathlon and plans to place even higher in 2010.
 To balance body, mind, and spirit, Carolyn bicycles, runs, swims, weight-trains, practices yoga, competes in various races, sings, and volunteers at numerous athletic and performing arts events.
+She doesn't "do" idleness! |

 Book Reviews